How do you deal with writer’s block?

 The LightBridge Legacy came from a reoccurring dream I had as a child where I was in possession of a magical device that could take me anywhere (or when) I wanted to go in the blink of an eye.

 The Saint of Carrington came from a conversation I had while working in theatre.
-We (the stage crew) were all talking about the time our parents finally broke the news that Santa Claus didn’t exist and I said,” my parents never told me that Santa Claus doesn’t exist so I still believe.”
+We (the stage crew) were all talking about the time our parents finally broke the news that Santa Claus didn’t exist and I said,” my parents never told me that Santa Claus doesn’t exist, so I still believe.”
 I was in my early-twenties at the time.
 We all laughed, but it gave me an idea.
-When I got home, I jotted down the idea in short story form, about a Christmas town that had lost its faith in Santa Claus and a boy who had lost his father in a tragic accident on Christmas eve, and how they, together, all learn to believe in the magic of Christmas again.
+When I got home, I jotted down the idea in short story form, about a Christmas town that had lost its faith in Santa Claus and a young boy who had lost his father in a tragic accident on Christmas eve, and how they, together, all learn to believe in the magic of Christmas again.

 The Dragonbond idea came from a long-standing desire.
 I always wanted to write a dragon story.
 Then one day I wrote the line: My name is Secret.” and that is how it started.
 A boy named Secret and a Dragon named Taz.
 After that, I was hooked.
 It doesn’t take much.
 I am a nerd through and through.